Hiking sand roads through the undeveloped wilderness of the Pine Barrens.

 8.7 miles.
 Easy, level, wide sand roads; the occasional vehicle.
 No hiking trails.
 All are unmarked – no signs, no color blazes – but it’s not too bad figuring where you are.
-A GPS makes for nice insurance here.

 Some of the sand is deep and soft which is more difficult to walk through.
 Depending on your hiking tastes, this is may not be your idea of fun hiking.

-Map: There was a trail kiosk with an overview of the pine barrens but no maps.
+There was a trail kiosk with an overview of the pine barrens but no maps.
 Print out a map beforehand from the park site.
+A GPS makes for nice insurance here.

 Parking: N39 44.063 W74 29.425

 Rt 206 south to 563 S through Chatsworth and turn left on Oswego Lake Rd.
 Just over a small bridge, turn right into the parking lot.
 You can also come via the Parkway.

-NOTES: The roads through the park are not paved, even though they show as regular roads on Google Maps and on our GPS – they are in fact the sand roads you will be hiking on.
+NOTES: The roads through the park are not paved, even though they show as regular roads on Interactive Maps and on our GPS – they are in fact the sand roads you will be hiking on.

 We also found the books made it seem like on one section you would be hiking through the “pygmy pines” – dwarf pine trees reaching under 5 feet”, where you can see over the tops of them for acres.

 Be wary of sun exposure and ticks in the summer months.
 Some picnic tables are by the lake.

-Restrooms: Composting toilet in the parking lot.
+Composting toilet in the parking lot.

 Left on Stave (not marked on park map) thru the plains, left onto Lost Lanes to it’s end, then left again, follow back to lot.

 Briefly it splits, follow it straight (Jenkins) and not left on Sooy.

-1.5 – turn left onto Cabin Rd.
+1.5 – Turn left onto Cabin Rd.

-1.9 – pass Penn Place on your left, continue straight on Cabin Rd.
+1.9 – Pass Penn Place on your left, continue straight on Cabin Rd.

 2.4 – 4-way junction: turn right onto Sooy Rd.

 There are the old foundations of what used to be a fire tower, the remains of a bathroom, and a small parking lot.

 3.4 – 4-way junction: turn right onto Chatsworth.

-3.6 – turn left onto Stave and enter the Pine Plains (Stave is not marked on the park map, but was on our GPS mapset).
+3.6 – Turn left onto Stave and enter the Pine Plains (Stave is not marked on the park map, but was on our GPS mapset).

-4.6 – come to a triangle intersection and turn left onto Lost Lane.
+4.6 – Come to a triangle intersection and turn left onto Lost Lane.
 The pines get shorter still, but never enough that you can see over them.

 5.6 – 4-way junction: continue straight on Lost Lane, and cross over Sooy Rd.

 5.9 – Lost Lane turns left.
 Follow this all the way back to the parking lot.

 Hiked: 3/7/10.
 Trail Blog: “Penn State Forest – Oswego Lake and the Pine Plains“